 A minimum of 7 years of experience in the financial services industry, at financial regulatory agencies, and/or in a related financial arena.

-- In-depth knowledge of the securities laws and rules as well as the Dodd-Frank Act necessary and familiarity with ESG/climate, racial justice, and poverty issues desirable.
+- In-depth knowledge of the securities laws and rules as well as the Dodd-Frank Act necessary and familiarity with ESG/climate, racial justice, and poverty issues is desirable.

 - Extremely strong written and verbal communication skills.